vic-c137/kotlin-boids/README.md

 # Boids swarm intelligence simulation

 This is a Boids simulation by [Vic C137](mailto:vic.c137.a@gmail.com).
-This repository contains the source code of the application.
+This repository contains the randomSwarmSource code of the application.

 This is a *full-stack, cross-platform* **Kotlin** application.

 ## Building and Running

-### Building the source
+### Building the randomSwarmSource

  * If running with gradle.properties INCLUDE_ANDROID=true, ensure that the Android SDK is installed
  * Open the project in IntelliJ IDEA (built using 2017.3 EAP)